2025 Oregon Coast Road Trip: From Astoria to Brookings with Hidden Gems & Pro Tips

 How Many Days to Spend

-- 3-4 days: Focus on one section (North, Central, or South)
+To truly experience the Oregon coast, consider these timeframes:- 3-4 days: Focus on one section (North, Central, or South)

 - 5-7 days: Cover the highlights of the entire coastline at a moderate pace